- Observable persuaders: A longitudinal study on the effects of quality signals in the contemporary visual art market

 - Research conducted at: Universiteit van Amsterdam

-Chapter 2: Picking the cream of the crop: A study on the effectiveness of jury selection to a prestigious art academy (Embargo until 17 November 2018)
+Chapter 2: Picking the cream of the crop: A study on the effectiveness of jury selection to a prestigious art academy (Embargo up to and including 17 November 2018)

-Chapter 3: Looking forward to the past: The effects of past sales and signals on expert buyers (Embargo until 17 November 2018)
+Chapter 3: Looking forward to the past: The effects of past sales and signals on expert buyers (Embargo up to and including 17 November 2018)

-Chapter 4: Crossing the threshold and exiting nascency: Antecedents to gaining full-fledged legitimacy (Embargo until 17 November 2018)
+Chapter 4: Crossing the threshold and exiting nascency: Antecedents to gaining full-fledged legitimacy (Embargo up to and including 17 November 2018)

-Chapter 5: Sequences and consequence: The effects of the first sequence of signals from highly credible third party sources on long-term sales performance (Embargo until 17 November 2018)
+Chapter 5: Sequences and consequence: The effects of the first sequence of signals from highly credible third party sources on long-term sales performance (Embargo up to and including 17 November 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.